Exploring Work Ethic: How to Define and Showcase It

 Staying Organized

-Practicing healthy organizational habits is an excellent way to display what it means to have a strong work ethic.
+Practicing healthy organizational habits is an excellent way to demonstrate a strong work ethic.
 That applies to your desk, email inbox, meeting notes, calendar, and even your conversations.

 An Employee Staying Organized